Changing SEA Project Research Fellows

 Walt Bower is studying a large African-American church in the Baptist tradition.

 Tricia C. Bruce is an Assistant Professor of Sociology at Maryville College in Maryville, TN.
 She received her PhD in Sociology from the University of California, Santa Barbara, in 2006.
 Previous appointments include Research Assistant Professor at Georgetown University’s Center for Applied Research in the Apostolate (CARA).
+Her book Faithful Revolution: How Voice of the Faithful is Changing the Church (Oxford University Press, 2011), examines a lay Catholic movement that emerged in response to child abuse by clergy.
 Dr. Bruce’s research focuses on Catholic identity, culture, social movements, organizations, and discourse.
-She is currently finalizing the manuscript for her forthcoming book on the Catholic lay movement, Voice of the Faithful.

-Tricia Bruce is studying a Catholic parish that serves college students as well as local families.
+Tricia Bruce is studying a large Catholic parish in Texas.

 Richard Cimino received his Ph.D. in Sociology from the New School for Social Research in 2008.
 He was recently a research fellow at the Ecologies of Learning project at New York Theological Seminary.
 He is also editor of Religion Watch, a newsletter monitoring trends in contemporary religion.
 His interests include Sociology of Religion and Urban Sociology.